xingyzt/notes/astrophysics.md

   * For H I, the ground state (with two orbitals s=±½) dominates for most temperatures: Z ≅ 2
   * For H II, no electrons means only one possible configuration: Z = 1
 * Saha equation, the probability ratio of ionization states:
-  N₊/N = (2Z₊/nZ) √(2πmkT/h²)³ e^(−χ/kT), where m is e− mass
+  N₊/N = (2Z₊/nZ) √(2πmkT/h²)³ e^(−χ/kT), where m is e⁻ mass
   * Very sensitive to ionization energy χ, as kT only ranges around 0.5−2 eV
-  * Also effected by free e− density n: presence of ionized He II&III increases free e− density,
+  * Also effected by free e⁻ number density n: presence of ionized He II&III increases free e⁻ number density,
 * Combining the Boltzmann and Saha equations shows varying narrow partial ionization zones for different atoms and ionization states
   * For H, there is significant fraction of electrons in the first excited state for